 Recovery from stroke takes time, but it can also be remarkable and inexplicable.

 Much is still not known about how the brain compensates for the damage caused by stroke.
 Some brain cells may be only temporarily damaged, not killed, and may resume functioning.
 In some cases, the brain can reorganize its own functioning: another part of the brain ‘takes over’ for a damaged part.

 Recovery after stroke is greatest in the first few months, and gradually plateaus, although further gains may be made for some years.
 The rate of recovery will vary greatly amongst patients.

 Rehabilitation starts in the hospital some days after the stroke.
-In patients who are stable, rehabilitation may begin two days after the stroke has occurred, and should be continued as necessary after release from the hospital.
-Before discharge a conference with hospital staff regarding future care, supervision and rehabilitation is essential.
+In patients who are stable, rehabilitation may begin two-three days after the stroke has occurred, and should be continued as necessary after release from the hospital.
+A conference with hospital staff regarding future care, supervision and rehabilitation will usually be held before discharge.